Micro Moments and Marketing - A Match Made in Heaven?

 Dunkin Donuts’ Time to Coffee microsite has a simplified user experience that helps users solve their ‘I-want-to buy coffee’ quickly.

-Key developments in SEO has amplified the importance of micro-moments.
+Key developments in SEO has amplified the importance of micro moments marketing.
 Encouraged by increased personalisation, voice and AI tech, users’ searches have moved away from short-tail queries.
 Now, they prefer long-tail, conversational questions.
 Many brands use feature snippets, emphasising content that groups and answers question.
 This increases their chances of appearing directly in search results.

 Algorithms have also advanced.
 Google Rankbrain can often understand the user intent behind keywords, based on their previous searches.
 So, they can even suggest new things to the user before they fully type their next search!
 Read our last blog on search engine relevance to discover how you can create and optimise content that appeals to the ‘query behind the query’.
 All of this highlights how marketers need to serve content based on context and intent in the right tone of voice to answer a user’s questions.